arvind-kumar-anand/Colt-Steele-Web-Dev/README.md

 This repository is organized by sections and lectures, mirroring the structure of the course.
 Each folder contains the code examples, projects, and exercises from the corresponding sections of the course.

 ### Sections Included:
+How The Web Works
+HTML5
-- Introduction to HTML
+Semantic HTML
+Accessibility
+CSS3 Essentials
+Flexbox & Layout
+CSS Animations
+Responsive Design
-- Styling with CSS
+CSS Frameworks
+Bootstrap 4 & 5
-- JavaScript Basics
+JavaScript Basics
+All Modern JS Syntax
-- DOM Manipulation
+DOM Manipulation
-- Advanced JavaScript
+Asynchronous JavaScript
-- Node.js and Express
+AJAX & JSON
-- Working with Databases
+Working with API's
-- Authentication and Security
+Using the Terminal
+Unix Commands
+NodeJS & NPM
+Express
-- Front-End Frameworks
+Web Frameworks
-- Deployment and Best Practices
+Templating
+RESTful API's
+Databases
+Mongo DB
+Developer Mindset
+Security
+Deploying
+Mongo Cloud Atlas
+Mongoose
+Schema Design
+Authentication
+Authorization
+Cookies & Sessions
+Image Upload
+Geocoding & Maps

 ## How to Use